Why I chose to homeschool my child with high functioning Autism

 Children with Autism have gaps in their developmental abilities.
 So, if you imagine their overall skills as a block of cheese, the social-emotional deficits make it Swiss.
 If this is the foundation you are trying to build on, it’s not going to be solid and strong.
 We are taking our time to fill in the foundational holes with smaller, lower stress, less frequent social gatherings.
 In our race to obtain social-emotional proficiency, we are the tortoise and we will get there eventually!
 We practice our social strategies daily, planning for success when we have a “real-life” opportunity to practice.

 Jill is a Christian, homeschooler, "boy mom", and special needs parent.
-Her current mission is to empower parents whose desire is to homeschool their special needs children; helping them squash their self-doubt!
+Jill, herself, has ADHD and has learned firsthand how adapting environments can be key to finding success!
+Her current mission is to empower parents whose desire is to homeschool their special needs children and helping them squash their self-doubt!

 View all posts by Jill C